Back to blog

 Utilizing VSAT and BGAN to Achieve Broadband Internet

 When living and working in remote locations, there are limited options when it comes to internet connectivity and telecommunications.
 For individuals working for example, at sea, or on an oil rig, this operational challenge is likely something they are very familiar with.
-Thanks to advancements in technology however, there are two popular options for IP communications over satellite – VSAT and Inmarsat’s BGAN.
+Thanks to advancements in technology however, there are two popular options for IP communications over satellite – VSAT and Viasat’s BGAN – now known as Go-anywhere Pro.

 At Ground Control we enable individuals, businesses and organizations to operate efficiently and safely, no matter where they are based in the world.
-So for those not in the know, or new to facilitating operation connectivity in remote areas, we have broadly outlined how VSAT and BGAN work, and their relative strengths and weaknesses in the delivery of broadband internet.
+So for those not in the know, or new to facilitating operation connectivity in remote areas, we have broadly outlined how VSAT and Go-anywhere Pro (previously known as BGAN) work, and their relative strengths and weaknesses in the delivery of broadband internet.

 What is VSAT?